-When deciding to install an open riser staircase for interiors, one of the aspects to consider concerns the type of supporting structure.
-Open riser staircases can be made with a central structure or with a lateral structure.
+When deciding to install an interior open staircase, one of the aspects to evaluate concerns the type of supporting structure.
+Open staircases can in fact be made with a central structure or with a lateral structure.

-In this guide, we analyze the distinctive characteristics, advantages, and peculiarities of both configurations, providing you with all the necessary elements to better understand which of the two solutions optimally meets your needs in terms of space, style, and functionality.
-To make our guide even more concrete, we also present two solutions by Rintal that perfectly embody these two design philosophies: Knock, the staircase with a central structure that combines minimalism and solidity, and Composity, the staircase with a lateral structure that offers compositional versatility and great aesthetic impact.
+In this guide we analyse the distinctive characteristics, advantages, and peculiarities of both configurations, providing you with all the necessary elements to better understand which of the two solutions optimally meets your space, style, and functionality requirements.
+To make our guide even more concrete, we also present two Rintal solutions that perfectly embody these two design philosophies: Knock, the staircase with central structure that combines minimalism and solidity, and Composity, the staircase with lateral structure that offers compositional versatility and great aesthetic impact.

-Open riser staircases: elegance and brightness for interior spaces
+Open staircases: elegance and brightness for interior spaces

-Open riser staircases represent an increasingly appreciated design choice for those who wish to combine functionality and refined aesthetics in domestic environments.
-These structures are characterized by the absence of closed risers between the steps, creating a light visual footprint and an effect of great openness that makes them perfect for enhancing and illuminating any type of interior space.
+Open staircases represent an increasingly appreciated design choice for those who wish to combine functionality and refined aesthetics in domestic environments.
+These structures are characterised by the absence of closed risers between steps, creating a light visual footprint and an effect of great openness that makes them perfect for enhancing and illuminating any type of interior space.

-Unlike traditional masonry staircases, which are completely closed and more massive, open riser staircases feature an exposed supporting structure that holds the steps while allowing light to pass through freely.
+Unlike traditional masonry staircases, completely closed and more massive, open staircases feature an exposed supporting structure that supports the treads while leaving the passage of light free.
 This very peculiarity constitutes their most appreciated distinctive element: the ability to let natural light flow through the entire structure, without panels or closed elements between one step and another obstructing its path.
-The result is a brighter, airier, and visually larger environment, where light spreads freely creating suggestive plays of light and shadow that enrich the atmosphere of the home and enhance its contemporary character.
+The result is a brighter, airier, and visually more spacious environment, where light diffuses freely creating evocative plays of light and shadow that enrich the home's atmosphere and enhance its contemporary character.

 This type of staircase proves to be an ideal solution for multiple residential configurations:

-- Habitable mezzanines, where it is essential to maintain visual lightness and not weigh down the space
+- Habitable mezzanines, where it's essential to maintain visual lightness and not weigh down the space

 - Lofts and open spaces, environments that require visual continuity, spaciousness, and maximum brightness

-- Two-level homes, where the staircase connects living and sleeping areas without creating visual barriers, preserving a strong sense of openness
+- Two-level homes, where the staircase connects living area and sleeping area without creating visual barriers, preserving a strong sense of openness

-- Connections between living and sleeping areas, to create a harmonious and elegant transition between environments
+- Connections between living area and sleeping area, to create a harmonious and elegant transition between environments

-- Attics and penthouses, contexts in which every source of natural light becomes an element of great value
+- Attics and penthouses, contexts where every source of natural light becomes an element of great value

-To proceed with choosing your open riser staircase, one decision to make is: where to position the supporting structure that holds the steps?
+To proceed with choosing your open staircase, one decision to make is: where to position the supporting structure that holds the treads?

-Open riser staircases are divided into two main categories based on the position of the supporting structure:
+Open staircases are divided into two main categories based on the position of the supporting structure:

-- Staircases with lateral structure (stringer): they have two vertical stringers positioned on the sides of the steps.
-The steps are contained and supported between these two parallel load-bearing elements.
+- Staircases with lateral structure (stringer): they have two vertical stringers positioned at the sides of the treads.
+The treads are contained and supported between these two parallel load-bearing elements.

-- Staircases with central structure: they have a structure positioned in the center under the steps.
-The steps attach to this central column, creating a particularly light suspended effect.
+- Staircases with central structure: they have a structure positioned in the centre under the treads.
+The treads attach to this central spine, creating a particularly light suspended effect.

-This structural difference affects some factors such as aesthetics and footprint; let's see in detail the characteristics of each type.
+This structural difference affects several factors such as aesthetics and footprint; let's examine the characteristics of each type in detail.

 Staircases with lateral structure feature two vertical stringers (also called carriages) that run parallel along the entire flight.
-The steps are fixed between these two load-bearing elements, creating a solid and defined structure.
+The treads are fixed between these two load-bearing elements, creating a solid and defined structure.

 Advantages of staircases with lateral structure

-Open riser staircases with lateral structure represent one of the most appreciated solutions in interior architecture for their balance between structural solidity and visual lightness.
-Let's see in detail what the main advantages of this configuration are:
+Open staircases with lateral structure represent one of the most appreciated solutions in interior architecture for their balance between structural solidity and visual lightness.
+Let's examine in detail the main advantages of this configuration:

-- Uniform steps: all steps maintain the same shape and depth along the entire flight.
+- Uniform treads: all treads maintain the same shape and depth along the entire flight.
 The staircase can be equipped with a landing or a three-step turn if deemed necessary.

-- Refined aesthetics: the lateral stringers create an elegant and contemporary visual effect, transforming the staircase into a true piece of furniture that enhances and characterizes the environment.
+- Refined aesthetics: the lateral stringers create an elegant and contemporary visual effect, transforming the staircase into a true furnishing element that enhances and characterises the environment.
 The structure becomes an integral part of the home's design.

-- Design versatility: staircases with lateral structure adapt with great flexibility to different needs: they can be designed in a straight version or with one turn (L-shaped) or two turns (U-shaped) configurations, integrating perfectly into different domestic floor plans.
-Furthermore, this type allows you to choose between different widths, materials, and finishes, making it suitable for both modern taste environments and more traditional or classic contexts.
+- Design versatility: staircases with lateral structure adapt with great flexibility to different needs: they can be designed in straight version or with quarter-turn (L) or half-turn (U) configurations, integrating perfectly into different domestic floor plans.
+Furthermore, this type allows choosing between different widths, materials, and finishes, proving suitable for both modern and more traditional or classic contexts.

-Learn more on the page dedicated to open riser staircases with lateral structure.
+Learn more on the dedicated page for open staircases with lateral structure.

 When to choose a staircase with lateral structure

-Open riser staircases with lateral structure are the ideal choice if:
+Open staircases with lateral structure are the ideal choice if:

-- You have sufficient space: widths start from 74cm and go up to 94cm.
-If you have an opening in the slab with these dimensions, you can make the most of the advantages of the double structure.
+- You have sufficient space: widths start from 74 cm and reach up to 94 cm.
+If you have an opening in the floor slab with these dimensions, you can make the most of the advantages of the double structure.

-- You seek maximum comfort: uniform steps and superior stability make these staircases perfect for daily use.
-If you are connecting main living areas, the lateral structure is the most comfortable choice.
+- You seek maximum comfort: uniform treads and superior stability make these staircases perfect for daily use.
+If you're connecting main living areas, lateral structure is the most comfortable choice.

-- You want the staircase as a piece of furniture: clean lines and the suspended effect transform the staircase into a true protagonist of the space.
+- You want a staircase as a furnishing element: clean lines and suspended effect transform the staircase into a true protagonist of the space.
 If the environment allows it, the more marked visual presence becomes a focal point of the design.

 Composity: the staircase with lateral structure

-Composity is the open riser staircase with lateral structure born from the collaboration with Giugiaro Architettura and from the Rintal Stair System philosophy; Composity represents the excellence of Italian Smart Design.
+Composity is the open staircase with lateral structure born from collaboration with Giugiaro Architettura and the Rintal Stair System philosophy; Composity represents the excellence of Italian Smart Design.

 Exclusive design

 The clean and essential design of Composity conceals advanced technical solutions.
-The total absence of visible screws on the external part of the structure is the distinctive feature.
-The fixings of the steps and the railing are completely integrated, ensuring clean lines without compromising safety and stability.
+The total absence of visible screws on the external part of the structure is the distinguishing feature.
+The fixings of treads and railing are completely integrated, ensuring clean lines without compromising safety and strength.

-Staircases with central structure develop on a series of modules positioned in the center of the flight.
-The steps attach to these central modules, creating an even lighter effect compared to the lateral structure.
+Staircases with central structure develop on a series of modules positioned at the centre of the flight.
+The treads attach to these central modules, creating an even lighter effect compared to lateral structure.

 Advantages of staircases with central structure

-Open riser staircases with central structure represent the ideal solution for those seeking maximum visual lightness and installation versatility.
-This type of staircase is particularly suitable for reduced spaces or situations where it is essential to minimize structural footprint.
+Open staircases with central structure represent the ideal solution for those seeking maximum visual lightness and installation versatility.
+This type of staircase is particularly suitable for reduced spaces or situations where minimising structural footprint is essential.
 Here are the main advantages:

-- Visual lightness: the central structure creates an even more pronounced "suspended" effect compared to the double lateral structure.
-The central modules minimize perceptual footprint, ideal if you want to maintain maximum visual transparency in the environment.
+- Visual lightness: the central structure creates an even more pronounced "suspended" effect compared to double lateral structure.
+The central modules minimise perceived footprint, ideal if you want to maintain maximum visual transparency in the environment.

-- Wide range of widths: available from 65cm to 95cm, they allow you to choose the perfect dimension for your space.
+- Wide range of widths: available from 65 cm to 95 cm, they allow choosing the perfect dimension for your space.
 This versatility is difficult to find in other models.

 - Adaptability: the modular system allows precise adjustments even during installation, perfect for renovations where stairwell measurements are binding.

-Learn more on the page dedicated to staircases with central structure.
+Learn more on the dedicated page for staircases with central structure.

 When to choose a staircase with central structure

-Open riser staircases with central structure are the ideal choice if:
+Open staircases with central structure are the ideal choice if:

-- You want to maximize brightness: if the staircase is positioned in a strategic point for the diffusion of natural light, the central structure maximizes this benefit without visual barriers.
+- You want to maximise brightness: if the staircase is positioned at a strategic point for natural light diffusion, the central structure maximises this benefit without visual barriers.

-- You seek versatility: the wide range of widths (from 65cm to 95cm) allows you to adapt the staircase to very different contexts.
-From the minimum opening to comfortable passage, you always have a modular solution.
+- You seek versatility: the wide range of widths (from 65 cm to 95 cm) allows adapting the staircase to very different contexts.
+From minimum opening to comfortable passage, you always have a modular solution.

 Knock: staircase with central structure